portworx/px-docs/on-prem-lighthouse-release-notes.md

 * Fix panics around influx or consul being down and when customer does first login after initial setup
 * Fix inability to create new clusters after a node is added to a cluster

+### Known issues

+* This version does not support clear alerts.
+This will be fixed in the upcoming 1.1.3 release along with the addition of "Clear All Alerts" capability.